 Modern films use special resources to create light leaks.
 These light leaks often come in the form of overlays.
 In videos, light leaks are often used as transitions.

-In films, they’re sometimes used to re-create the analogue effect.
+In films, they’re sometimes used to re-create the analog effect.
 This results in a nostalgic and atmospheric feeling in the movie.

 How Do You Do Light Leaks in Photoshop?